top of page

 This is a free online event via Zoom.

-Emma Case is the visionary behind Women Beyond the Box, a Diversity, Equity, and Inclusion company committed to cultivating neuro-inclusive workplaces in collaboration with global organisations.
-In 2019, Emma unveiled the annual Top 50 Influential Neurodivergent Women list, a ground-breaking campaign that shines a spotlight on and honours the professional journeys of neurodivergent women.
+Emma Case is the award winning founder of Women Beyond the Box, a Diversity, Equity, and Inclusion company.
+Launched in 2018 with a commitment to cultivating Neuro-inclusive workplaces.
+Women Beyond the Box is home to the annual Top 50 Influential Neurodivergent Women list, a groundbreaking campaign that shines a spotlight on and honours the careers of Neurodivergent women.

 Tash Rosehill